 Worcestershire sauce is a fermented condiment with a complex flavour profile combining tangy, savoury, sweet, and umami notes.
 Originating in Worcester, England in the 19th century, it’s now a staple in kitchens worldwide, used in everything from marinades to cocktails.
-This guide explores its uses, nutrition, varieties, and how to choose the best bottle.
+This guide explores its uses, nutrition, varieties, and how to choose the best bottle — with deeper “behind the bottle” pages if you want to understand what shapes the flavour.

 Worcestershire Sauce Culinary Uses